 - Bizarre behavior

-Call your doctor for advice if your loved one’s mood changes or his thinking seems unusual.
-If he’s stopped taking his medication, but doesn’t seem like he’s going to hurt you or anyone else, encourage him to visit the doctor with you.
+Call your doctor for advice if your loved one’s mood changes or their thinking seems unusual.
+If they have stopped taking their medication, but doesn’t seem like they are going to hurt you or anyone else, encourage them to visit the doctor with you.

 When to Call 911 Instead

 If you’re afraid help from your doctor isn’t going to be fast enough, you may need call to 911.
 To decide when you should call for help, ask yourself these questions:

-- Is your loved one threatening to harm himself or someone else, including you?
+- Is your loved one threatening to harm themselves or someone else, including you?

 - Have they ever attempted suicide before?

-- Is he unable to feed or dress himself?
+- Are they unable to feed or dress themselves?

 - Are they living on the streets?

 If you answered “yes” to any of these, call 911 or a local emergency number.
 Some county health departments have crisis units that can assist during a mental health emergency.
 Don’t try to solve the situation on your own or put yourself at risk.

-If you think there’s any chance that he will try to commit suicide, ask someone to stay with him while you call for emergency help.
+If you think there’s any chance that they will try to commit suicide, ask someone to stay with them while you call for emergency help.

 When to Ask for the Police

 Most people with schizophrenia are not violent.
 But just like you would in any other situation, if you’re scared for your safety, immediately call 911 and ask the dispatcher for the police.

-Tell them that your loved one is psychotic, and explain you need help controlling his behavior and getting him medical treatment.
-Ask the police not to show any weapons when they arrive so they don’t alarm him more.
+Tell them that your loved one is psychotic, and explain you need help controlling their behavior and getting them medical treatment.
+Ask the police not to show any weapons when they arrive so they don’t alarm them more.

 If possible, someone should stay with you while you wait.
-And you should also call his doctor right away.
+And you should also call their doctor right away.

-No matter what, remember that you and your loved one deserve to get the help you need quickly, so you can get back on track with his wellness plan.
+No matter what, remember that you and your loved one deserve to get the help you need quickly, so you can get back on track with their wellness plan.